 You are encouraged to have an attorney experienced in administrative proceedings representing you.
 Also note that if you ignore the complaint and do not show up at the hearing, the Board will proceed with the hearing and come to a conclusion without you present.

 Possible forms of discipline that the NSBA may order include:

 - civil fines of up to $5,000,

 - pre-release work reviews,

-- suspension of the CPA certificate, or
+- suspension of your CPA certificate, or

-- revocation of the CPA certificate
+- revocation of your CPA certificate

 6. Can I go to jail for lying about being a CPA in Nevada?